 Most of the wines are available by the glass so you can sample a range of different drops.

 The Balthazar craze started off in New York before heading across the pond over here a few years ago.

 While there are some bars around Covent Garden that are best enjoyed once the sun goes down, Balthazar prides itself on offering a great experience around the clock.
 So you can pop in for a champagne breakfast or set yourself up for a decadent evening all in the same grandiose setting.

 It’s more of a high-end bistro but you’re more than welcome to hop up to the bar and drink a cocktail or two if you only want drinks.
-I’d say it’s the best option – there are better restaurants in the area, but the cocktails are superb.
+I’d say it’s the best option – there are better restaurants in the area (you can read my full restaurant review of Balthazar here – not impressed), but the cocktails are superb.

 Another option that draws inspiration from the brasseries across the pond, The Henrietta is a great option for a late night bar in Covent Garden that serves incredible food well into the night.

 Every night until 1am, you can enjoy delicious cocktails as well as snacks from the late menu.
 The snacks are decidedly French-inspired, a nod to the homeland of the bar’s head chef.